Wikpi/netBlast/README.md

 **Server**

-The Server side is a simple http server host, which is further upgraded by [nhooyr/websocket](https://github.com/nhooyr/websocket) and helps to enhance the whole expereince
+The Server side is a simple http server host, which is further upgraded by [nhooyr/websocket](https://github.com/nhooyr/websocket), that helps to enhance the whole expereince.

 * Huge inspirtaion derived from [tiny](https://github.com/osa1/tiny), a simple terminal IRC client.